-- Through Basal Metabolic Rate (BMR), which is the minimum energy needed to sustain basic functions at rate.
-BMR is partly determined by your genetic makeup; some people are lucky, as they expend more energy even at rest while others have to struggle with a sluggish metabolic rate.
+- Basal Metabolic Rate (BMR), which is the minimum energy needed to sustain basic functions.
+BMR is partly determined by your genetic makeup; some people are lucky, as they expend more energy even at rest, while others struggle with a sluggish metabolic rate.

 - Through exercise, which is the energy you need to power through your workouts, strength training, running, jogging, etc.

-An elevated level of these thyroid hormones signals to the body to increase metabolic rate and convert more calories from the food into energy for use by the body.
+An elevated level of these thyroid hormones signals the body to increase itsmetabolic rate and convert more calories from the food into energy for use by the body.
 On the other hand, if there are low levels of T3 and T4, the body is instructed to reduce the BMR.

 There is a subtle balance in the blood level of thyroid hormones.
 If there's any deviation from the normal thyroid hormone level, the pituitary and hypothalamus swing into action to correct it.